 Whether you want peace and serenity, or would prefer to be close to the action, is the most important thing to think about when choosing where to stay.

 Dal Lake is famous and is where the majority of the houseboats are located.
 However, it's also crowded and commercial (others would call it vibrant).
 In some areas of Dal Lake, the houseboats are unattractively lined up bumper to bumper along a canal.
 The lake is huge, so do check which part of it the boat is situated in.
 On the other hand, Nigeen Lake is much smaller, quieter, and more picturesque.
 Some people may feel isolated staying there though.
 It all depends on what you like!

-Another important thing to consider when choosing a houseboat is how mobile you want to be.
+Another important thing to consider when choosing a houseboat in Srinagar is how mobile you want to be.
 Many boats can only be accessed by shikara (smaller row boats) while others have road access too.
 If you're someone who likes a lot of freedom to come and go as you please, it's a good idea to choose the latter.